nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework.md

 The scroller sends command status update to inform that the scroll is in progress or terminated and to set the total number of document in the materialized document set.

-#### Actions processors
+#### Actions Processors

 Each action runs its own stream processor (a topology of computations).

 The action processor must respect the following rules:

-action must send a status update containing the number of processed documents since the last update.
+- action must send a status update containing the number of processed documents since the last update.

-action must handle possible error, for instance the user that send the command might not have write permission on all documents
+- action must handle possible error, for instance the user that send the command might not have write permission on all documents

-the total number of processed documents reported must match at some point the number of documents in the document set.
+- the total number of processed documents reported must match at some point the number of documents in the document set.

-action that aggregates bucket records per command must handle interleaved commands.
+- action that aggregates bucket records per command must handle interleaved commands.
 This can be done by maintaining a local state for each command.

-action that aggregates bucket records per command should checkpoint only when there no other interleaved command in progress.
+- action that aggregates bucket records per command should checkpoint only when there no other interleaved command in progress.
 This is to prevent checkpoint while some records are not yet processed resulting in possible loss of record.

 An `AbstractBulkComputation` is provided so an action can be implemented easily with a single computation.
 See `SetPropertiesAction` for a simple example.

 See The `CSVExportAction` and particularly the `MakeBlob` computation for an advanced example.

-#### The Status computation
+#### Status Computation

 This computation reads from the `status` stream and aggregate status update to build the current status of command.
 The status is saved into a KeyValueStore.
 When the number of processed document is equals to the number of document in the set, the state is changed to completed.
 And the computation appends the final status to the `done` stream.